curious-inc/falafel-tame/readme.markdown

 ## custom keyword

+### *This feature is currently broken with the new parser.
+I tried to fix it but the version of esprima that falafel uses is a patched version, of a development version.
+We're using version 2.0-dev, and we'll get it stable as soon as we can.
+If someone wants to fix this issue, that'd be great.*

 Creating custom keywords is super simple!

 This example creates a new `beep` keyword that uppercases its arguments: